amitlamba/docs-und/docs/fundamentals/sms-campaign-creation.md

 Now that you have completed integrating your ESP let’s look at the steps that need to be followed for creating an SMS campaign –

 #### Step 1 – Creating a new SMS campaign
-For creating a new SMS campaign you need to first click on create new campaign button and choose SMS from the drop-down menu.
+For creating a new SMS campaign you need to first click on **Create New Campaign** button and choose SMS from the drop-down menu.
 ![SMS-creation-image1](/d/img/SMSCampaignCreation/SMS-CampaignCreation-1.png)

 #### Step 2 – You need to tell us few thing before we set everything up for you –